 While passwords come in handy for protecting sensitive information in Microsoft Word, they become your biggest regret if forgotten.
-Besides, Microsoft does not offer any services to retrieve password-protected documents.
-Be that as it may, you still can employ certain techniques to edit password-protected Word documents.
+Besides, Microsoft does not offer any services to retrieve protected Word documents.
+Be that as it may, you still can employ certain techniques to edit a locked Word document.

-This guide will familiarize you with all the methods for editing a protected Word document.
-Read on to find how to edit locked Word documents without password.
+This guide will familiarize you with all the methods for editing a protected Word document without password.

 Note: Make a copy of the locked Word document before editing via these methods.